ZW3D CAD Tips （ Sketching —— Make sure base lines, arcs, circles and curves are properly constrained ）

 You need to know:

-- draw multiple points in autocad
+- draw tangent line to multiple circles in CAD

 - Some suggestions when encounted text problem in ZWCAD

 - Sometimes uninstalled ZWCAD and r...